Enjoy sex like you used to

 Be Honest With Your Partner

-If you think DGS is affecting your sex life and your relationship, don’t be embarrassed.
+If you think your masturbation habits are affecting your sex life and your relationship, don’t be embarrassed.
 Talking to your partner may make it easier to relax during sex and enjoy yourself.

 Death grip syndrome may also be a wake-up call to spice things up.
 For example, you may benefit from taking part in mutual masturbation with your partner or trying a new sex toy.